khan-lab/khan-lab.github.io/team/index.md

 ---

 # {% include icon.html icon="fa-solid fa-users" %}Meet Our Team
-We are a dedicated team of responsible researchers that want to push the frontier of computational cancer genomics.
-We strive to build an inclusive environment for research, and recognize the value of diversity in the process of discovery.
+We are building a dedicated team of responsible researchers to advance the frontier of computational biology and genomics.
+We are hiring at [all levels](/join/).
+Please send your CV with a cover email explaining your interest and fit.

 {% include section.html %}

 {% include list.html data="members" component="portrait" filter="role == 'pi'" %}
 {% include list.html data="members" component="portrait" filter="role != 'pi'" %}

-{% include section.html background="images/background.jpg" dark=true %}
+{% include section.html background="images/building1b.jpg" dark=true %}

-#### We are hiring at all levels: Research Associates, Postdocs, PhD and Master's students, and Visiting Researchers.
-Please send your CV with a cover email explaining your interest.
+#### <center>We strive to build an inclusive environment for research and recognize the value of diversity in the process of scientific creativity and discovery.</center>

 {%
   include button.html